 A few of their paints do contain MI / MCI, but many do not.
-See this statement on the Organic Natural Paint website for more information and a list of unsafe products, although note that this statement is now well over a year old, so double check before you buy.
+See this statement on the Organic Natural Paint website for more information and a list of unsafe products, although note that this statement is now a year old, so double check before you buy.
 AURO UK are now the sole UK distributor of the paints.
 On the site, you can view the TDS (technical data sheet) for the individual products, and see ingredients listed under ‘Composition’.
 The isothiazolinone preservatives are listed as ‘thiazoles‘ so avoid any including this word.
 For example, the Auro 320 clearly includes them so is unsafe.
-The Auro 328 (right) is safe, and has had some good anecdotal feedback.
+The Auro 328 (above) is safe, and has had some good anecdotal feedback.
 In June 2018 they told us: “all our lime/chalk and silicate paints are MI Free and our White Clay paint and 321 emulsion are MI free – we aim to have al our colours available MI free in next couple of months.”
 For further information, you can email them at firstname.lastname@example.org

 Biofa (UK / Ireland)